project-march/ProjectMarch/doc/getting_started/create_your_workspace.rst

   wstool init src ~/local/path/to/the/edited/.rosinstall wstool update -t src

-.. _build-your-catkin-workspace-label:
+.. _build-your-workspace-label:

-Build your Catkin Workspace
+Build your Workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following will install from Debian any package dependencies not already in your workspace: